percona/pmm/docs/install-pmm/install-pmm-client/connect-database/remote.md

-# Connect Remote instance
+# Connect a remote instance

 ## Recommended settings

 When monitoring remote instances including RDS and Google instances, network latency might affect the scrape process and throw timeout errors.
 For this reason, it is recommended to [lower the metrics resolution](../../../configure-pmm/metrics_res.md).

-Starting with PMM 2.18, the scrape timeout has been updated according to the following rules:
+The scrape timeout in PMM is dynamically set based on the resolution of data collection.
+The following rules determine the scrape timeout:
+Scrape timeouts are managed based on resolution settings:
 {.power-number}

 - For resolutions <= 2 seconds, scrape timeout is 1 second.